BastilleBSD/bastille/docs/chapters/template.rst

 CP/OVERLAY  - copy specified files from template directory to specified path inside jail

-INCLUDE     - specify a template to include
+INCLUDE     - specify a template to include.
+Make sure the template is bootstrapped, or you are using the template url

 LIMITS      - set the specified resource value for the jail